fvettore/kvmbackupjobs/README.md

 If everything is ok you can add it to cron for daily execution.

 ## Under development

-### Day-week selection for jobs
-Will add the ability to plan a job execution only on some days or weeks

 ### Retention
 The script is under development.